davidmalcolm/texi2rst/output/_build/html/_sources/disappointments-and-misunderstandings.txt

   This code really is erroneous, because the scope of ``struct mumble`` in the prototype is limited to the argument list containing it.
-  It does not refer to the ``struct mumble`` defined with file scope immediately belowthey are two unrelated types with similar names in different scopes.
+  It does not refer to the ``struct mumble`` defined with file scope immediately below-they are two unrelated types with similar names in different scopes.

   But in the definition of ``foo``, the file-scope type is used because that is available to be inherited.
 Thus, the definition and the prototype do not match, and you get an error.

-  This behavior may seem silly, but its what the ISO standard specifies.
+  This behavior may seem silly, but it's what the ISO standard specifies.
   It is easy enough for you to make your code work by moving the definition of ``struct mumble`` above the prototype.
-Its not worth being incompatible with ISO C just to avoid an error for the example shown above.
+It's not worth being incompatible with ISO C just to avoid an error for the example shown above.